nap2000/docs/tips-provide-copy-of-answers-to-respondent.rst

 #.
 Specify a filter: ${confirm_copy} = 'yes'
 #.
 Specify a PDF attachment
 #.
 In the Email Meta Item drop down select "Submitter".
 #.
-Optionally specify some text for the email subject or conten
+Optionally specify some text for the email subject or content

 So assuming that the name of the question that asks the user if they want a copy is "confirm_copy" and the value of the choice is "yes" then a copy of the answers should be sent to any respondent who selects that option.

 .. figure::  _images/submitter.jpg
    :align:   center
+   :width:  500px
    :alt: Setting up a notification to send a copy of submitted results back to the submitter

+   Notification Dialog